karlhulme/dsengi/README.md

 - CREATE instructions will leave new records in the database, therefore:
   - A single create instruction should be the final element of any atomic step (e.g. service request) before success is returned.
   - The process should identify and remove previously created records first.

-To help with the later, an operationId is required for all mutation operations.

-To mitigate this, all database interactions must be forward only.
-Meaning that if a sequence of database mutations fail, it must be possible to repeat the full sequence of operations, from the beginning, and get a similar result.

-The result should be identical unless:

-- The processing is based upon logic which has since changed.
-- The processing is based on loaded data which has since changed.

-A PATCH mutation uses an operationId to ensure that it is only run once.
-A higher level service should create an operationId and use it for all changes.
-The service that is directly using sengi should require this as a header value and use it on all mutations for a given request.

-CREATE mutations are the hardest because a service may want to create multiple documents in response to a single request.
-If the request is re-run, then the same documents need to be created.
-This is achieved by supplying a

-DELETE and ARCHIVE mutations can be run multiple times and the output will always be the same, so an operationId is not required here.
+This can be done by searching for records that include the operationId in the docOpIds array.

 ### Querying data across multiple collections

-Build concrete views with data pulled from isolated collected.
+Build concrete views with data pulled from the isolated collections.
 This can be done on a timer, on command, on whenever constituent records are detected to have changed.

 ### Batch updates

 Either use a separate tool for this or write one-off scripts as the need arises.

+## Partition key

+Most documents will require a partition key so that the database nows how to shard the data.
+Alternatively, you can specify single-partition collections.
+These collections will be stored (by default) using the *_central* partition key.
+This may simplify access but be aware that this collection will be subject to the maximum size (document count and data volume) and throughput of a partition supported by the database.

 ## Cosmos Setup